Skip to main content

 Use when ✓Avoid when ✗

-+Apply when a tool call is irreversible or hard to recover from — money movement, destructive filesystem or database operations, sending external messages — and a wrong call costs more than the latency of waiting.When the action volume exceeds the reviewer staffing budget, the queue grows without bound and the pattern collapses into either silent timeouts or rubber-stamping that recovers no safety.
++Worth the cost when a tool call is irreversible or hard to recover from (money movement, destructive filesystem or database operations, sending external messages) and a wrong call costs more than the latency of waiting.When the action volume exceeds the reviewer staffing budget, the queue grows without bound and the pattern collapses into either silent timeouts or rubber-stamping that recovers no safety.

-+Prefer it over fully autonomous execution when the agent's confidence on the next step is low, ambiguous, or contested — high-stakes branch points where a fallback prompt is cheaper than a recovery rollback.
++Better than fully autonomous execution when the agent's confidence on the next step is low, ambiguous, or contested.
+Those are the high-stakes branch points where a fallback prompt is cheaper than a recovery rollback.

 In the wild